 Our Stories

-At Beacon Media, we focus on tell ing the stories that truly matter to our communities.
+At Beacon Media, we focus on telling the stories that truly matter to our communities.
 Our reporting highlights the challenges and successes of North Carolinians, especially those whose voices often go unheard.
 From healthcare and education to housing and justice, our stories are crafted to inform, inspire, and spark meaningful change.
 We believe in the power of sharing these narratives far and wide.
 That’s why all our stories are free to republish.
 We encourage you to use and share our work to help amplify the voices and issues that need attention across our state.
 Together, we can make a difference.

 Read The Latest Stories